Dr. Ponzio OliverioAssistant Professor School of Professional Studies

-Earned my Juris Doctor from the University of San Diego School of Law in December 1996.
-Admitted to the State Bar in May 1997.
+Professor Oliverio earned his Juris Doctor from the University of San Diego School of Law in December 1996, and was admitted to the State Bar in May 1997.

-Have also taught for the Regional Police Academy, University of Phoenix, and the United States Navy, and guest lectured at USD School of Law.
+In addition to National University he has taught for the San Diego Regional Police Academy, University of Phoenix, the United States Navy, and guest lectured at USD School of Law.

 Academic interests include the study of the history and interpretation of the United States Constitution.